A2 homes ready for renewable gas

 Cluain Beag is William Neville & Sons’ latest new housing development that combines natural gas with solar photovoltaic (PV) panels and energy efficient designs to ensure each home has an A2 BER rating and meets Part L (NZEB) of the Building Regulations.

 If you wish to explore how you can achieve NZEB standards for your planned development and provide your customers all the benefits of natural gas, please contact us today for a free consultation.Book a free consultation

 Ready for renewable gas

 Biomethane, which began flowing on the network in 2019, is the first step on this journey.
 Produced from agricultural and food waste, this renewable gas is structurally identical to natural gas and can be used in exactly the same way through the existing infrastructure, boilers and appliances, meaning homeowners will transition to this carbon neutral energy and play their part in progressing Ireland towards a cleaner energy future, without changing a thing.
-By connecting new homes and developments to the gas network today, you are ensuring that each homeowner will have reliable, affordable and increasingly clean energy keeping them and their families safe, warm and comfortable for generations to come.
+By connecting new homes and developments to the gas network today, you are ensuring that each homeowner will have reliable and cleaner energy keeping them and their families safe, warm and comfortable for generations to come.

 Increased Thermal Bridging Factor performance

 William Neville & Sons are committed to quality design and construction standards, focusing on key areas of the build process to ensure heat loss from the building fabric is minimised.
 This includes rigidly maintaining the necessary construction practices as laid out in the Acceptable Construction Details (ACDs).
 By following these guidelines, a non-default value of 0.08 W/m2K can be entered for the Thermal Bridging Factor into DEAP.
 This is then further enhanced by completing a desktop calculation of the linear thermal bridges throughout the dwelling, improving the final figure to 0.06 W/m2K.